alexoblomov/circulation_with_gravity/README.md

-HOW TO RUN CODE IN WINDOWS
+HOW TO SETUP IN WINDOWS

-HOW TO USE ON WINDOWS:

 1. Clone the repository into Git Bash:
 ```